Google Reviews for Accountants – Why Your Firm Needs More| |

 As you might imagine, Google’s algorithm is pretty complex, with over 200 ranking factors in all!
 According to Moz, nearly 10% of the total weight of search ranking is estimated to be review signals, including review quantity, review recency, review quality, and review frequency.
 In a nutshell, this means businesses that have a high star-rating, along with a large number of reviews posted on a consistent basis, will be considered more than businesses that don’t.

 So if you want a sure fire way to influence your search rankings, start asking your customers for reviews on a regular basis!
-You may even end up with your business listed in the "Google Snack PackPack".
+You may even end up with your business listed in the "Google 3-Pack".
 Make no mistake, Google reviews are a key factor in climbing the ranks of search results, so don’t make the mistake of leaving reviews out of your SEO strategy!

 Increased Click Through Rates (CTR's)

 You might have already figured out there is a direct correlation between the number of yellow stars and the click through rate to your website.
-When internet searchers land on your Google listing, the first thing they see will be your Google My Business photos, overall star rating, and number of reviews.
+When internet searchers land on your Google listing, the first thing they see will be your Google Business Profile photos, overall star rating, and number of reviews.

 These listing components have a direct influence on whether or not they click on your website link, and it stands to reason that businesses with a higher rating are more desirable.
 Ultimately, this impacts your search rankings since CTRs are also a key factor in Google’s local algorithm.